Lacey-Shivers/Data115-Personal-dataset/README.md

 # Data115-Personal-dataset
 Personal dataset project by Lacey Shivers

-# currently updating the project data with the most recent sourced data for the last 5 years 2016-2020, from 2015-2019.
+currently updating the project data with the most recent sourced data for the last 5 years 2016-2020, from 2015-2019. looking for a new trend in the new data. might add the 2020 year and compare states?

 Motivation:

 The topic for my personal data is diabetes in women and different races.